 With these values, we can reach a maximum of 99% givers versus 1% takers.
 Both will have a profit equal to 18.80.
-Note that this the highest achieved profit in all our simulations.
+Note that this the highest achieved payoff in all our simulations.

 The only variables that reduce the number of takers are the cost (e) and the probability of facing another taker.
 If we keep the values of benefits and costs the same as initially (b=20, c=-5) the costs of the struggle between two takers must rise to -500 for the strategies to be evolutionarily stable.
-The profit, then, would be 14.80 instead of 18.80.
+Then, the profit becomes 14.80 instead of 18.80.

-These are artificial figures we use to analyze the necessary conditions for an Evolutionarily Stable Strategy to emerge.
-We may question the unlikeliness of the costs of an interaction to rise as high as we have set the taker/taker encounters.
+These are artificial figures to analyze the needed conditions for an Evolutionarily Stable Strategy to emerge.
+We may question the unlikeliness of the costs of any interaction to rise as high as we have set the taker/taker encounters.
 And yet, conflicts between male Northern elephant seals, Mirounga angustirostris, often end with a critical injury or the death of one of the parties.
-The costs are high, but so are the benefits: in Northern elephant seals, fewer than 5% of the males are responsible for 50% or more of the copulations.
-A red deer stag, Cervus elaphus, has about a 25% chance to be injured permanently from fighting (like in our example 2).
+The costs are high, but so are the benefits: in Northern elephant seals, fewer than 5% of the males perform 50% or more of the copulations.
+A red deer stag, Cervus elaphus, has about a 25% chance to incur a permanent injury from fighting (like in our example 2).

 Also interesting is that the value of the benefits does not change the proportion of takers versus givers, only the profit.
-For example, with b=40, the profit is 34.60 (versus 18.80 and 14.80 for the other values for benefits in the examples).
+For example, with b=40, the profit is 34.60 (versus18.80 and 14.80 for the other values for benefits in the examples).
 The values we used are all fictive, but it doesn’t matter.
-They show us the trends created by increasing or decreasing a variable.
-To evaluate real situations, we can use realistic figures inasmuch as we can get them.
-We can assign values to benefits and costs according to gain or loss of calories, body weight, number of progeny, available mating partners, fitness or even quality of life (if we find a reliable way to measure it).
+They show the trends created by increasing or decreasing a variable.
+To test real situations, we can use realistic figures whenever we can get them.
+We can assign values to benefits and costs according to gain or loss of calories, body weight, the number of progeny, available mating partners, fitness or even quality of life (if we find a reliable way to measure it).